jubel8180-cloudly/data-transfer-aws-fs-sqs/README.md

       - provide access key
       - provide secret key

+    - Need to configure first in Terraform
+      - Please go to the terraform/dev folder
+      - go to the terraform.tfvars file and change some variable name
+        - region = "please provide the region where you want to configure"
+        - ingress_cidr_blocks = "Please provide your public ip address where from you can access application load balancer"
+          - for example:
+            # ingress_cidr_blocks = ["your_public_ip_1/32","your_public_ip_2/32"]
+            - ingress_cidr_blocks = ["37.111.201.253/32","27.147.201.239/32"]
     - Apply terraform functionality
       - go to the terraform folder
       - then go to dev folder